Data Center Management Software: Multiple Options for Remote Alarm Monitoring and Control Management

-Data center management software provides you with information about events within the data center and, where it can, provides means for dealing with said problems, so you can proactively manage your data center and get more done without standing at a terminal inside the data center.
+Data center remote alarm management software provides you with information about events within the data center and, where it can, provides means for dealing with said problems.
+Therefore, you can pro-actively manage your data center and get more done without standing at a workstation inside the data center.

-Data center management programs vary in operation and ability.
-Some are graphical programs that provide a simple interface visually representing your data center equipment, and some are very minimal terminal programs that, while tougher to use, can be quite powerful and, in cases, faster to use for a trained user than the graphical interface.
+Data center remote alarm management programs vary in operation and ability.
+Some are graphical programs that provide a simple interface visually representing your data center equipment.
+Others are very minimal console interfaces that, while tougher to use, can be quite powerful and occasionally faster to use for a trained user compared to the graphical interface.
 However, they all provide information about network alarms and alerts that help technicians manage their network.

-To satisfy these criteria, your data center management software is typically hosted by your network alarm master station, which helps coordinate management efforts between technicians in the data center.
-This doesn't have to be a top-level master station for the entire network, but it should be a robust master station capable of collecting and reporting all of the relevant alarms from within the data center, and provide access, remotely or locally, to multiple technicians simultaneously.
-(If it is not the top-level master, it's likely that your data center management platform will also have to forward alarm information to a top-level master.)
+To satisfy these criteria, your data center remote alarm management software is typically hosted by your network alarm master station, which helps coordinate remote alarm management efforts between technicians in the data center.
+This doesn't have to be a top-level master station for the entire network, but it should be a robust master station capable of collecting and reporting all of the relevant alarms from within the data center.
+Additionally, it should also provide access, remotely or locally, to multiple technicians simultaneously.
+(If it is not the top-level master, it's likely that your data center remote alarm management platform will also have to forward alarm information to a top-level master.)

-With a sophisticated alarm management platform, like DPS Telecom's T/Mon, notifications for alarms can be configured on a per-alarm basis, with an escalation scheme that passes notifications on to technicians down the line if a notification goes unacknowledged.
+With a sophisticated alarm remote alarm management platform, like a DPS Telecom T/Mon, notifications for alarms can be configured on a per-alarm basis, with an escalation scheme that passes notifications on to technicians down the line if a notification goes unacknowledged.
 As alarms occur, notifications come to technicians, via email, text, or pager, and each technician can acknowledge the network alarm, essentially claiming it.
-Multiple technicians can then log-in to the network master, use the hosted data center management software, and each resolve their given network issues simultaneously.
+Multiple technicians can then log-in to the network master, use the hosted data center remote alarm management software, and each resolve their given network issues simultaneously.

 Achieving this level of coordination without a concerted master interface is extremely difficult.
-Even if you're running the same management software across multiple terminals, and have a scheme for escalating notifications, the possibility that efforts fall out of synch increase.
+Even if you're running the same remote alarm management software across multiple workstations, and have a scheme for escalating notifications, the possibility that efforts fall out of synch increase.
 If efforts do become unsynchronized, you're likely to see a drop in productivity (and, potentially a drop in network reliability) as maintenance efforts overlap.

-The Graphical interface for T/Mon provides a map-based interface for all of your sites, from your network at large, all the way down to the floor plan in your data center.
-In the same interface, T/GFX also displays a site directory, standing/COS alarms, trouble logs, and text messages.
+The graphical interface for T/Mon, using T/Gfx provides a graphical, multi-layer view of your system.
+With a top-layer view of your network at large, all the way down to the floor plan in your data center.
+In the same interface, T/Gfx also displays a site directory, standing/COS alarms, trouble logs, and text messages.

-Accessibility and ease-of-use, without sacrificing functionality, typically make graphical programs the interface of choice for data center management, however, there are two other common types of data center management programs that are still used.
+Accessibility and ease-of-use, without sacrificing functionality, typically make graphical programs the interface of choice for data center remote alarm management, however, there are two other common types of data center remote alarm management programs that are still used.

 The Web Interface, Making it Quick and Easy

-Some alarm masters provide a third data center management program, in the form of a web interface.
-Typically, the web interface is good for quick, mobile access to view alarms, analog readings, and, in some cases, operating controls on the go when you don't have other data center management software installed or are otherwise lacking access to said management software.
+Some alarm masters provide a data center remote alarm management option, in the form of a web interface.
+Typically, the web interface is good for quick, mobile access to view alarms, analog readings, and, in some cases, operating controls on the go when you don't have other data center remote alarm management software installed or are otherwise lacking access to said remote alarm management software.
 The web 2.0 interface for DPS Telecom's T/Mon platform, for example, shows your alarms and any associated text messages or trouble tickets, allowing for limited modification in real time.
 It doesn't, however, allow databasing or provide the map interface or any of the features associated with icons in the graphical interface.
-But if you're on the go and you need to check up on your data center, from your phone or a laptop that either isn't capable or doesn't have access to the data center management software, the web interface provides an extremely convenient lifeline.
+But if you're on the go and you need to check up on your data center, from your phone or a laptop that either isn't capable or doesn't have access to the data center remote alarm management software, the web interface provides an extremely convenient lifeline.

-T/Mon's Web 2.0 interface provides easily readable gauges that update in real time, so you can check on the status of your data center from anywhere with access to your alarm master, even if you don't have access to other forms of data management software.
+T/Mon's Web 2.0 interface provides easily readable gauges that update in real time, so you can check on the status of your data center from anywhere with browser access to your alarm master.

-Your data center management software will likely be closely tied to your network alarm management platform.
-As you select an alarm management platform, be sure to take into account what sort of management software you intend to use.
-Pick a platform with a variety of solid interfaces likely to fulfill all your possible management needs, graphical, terminal, and web-based, and you won't be disappointed.
+Your data center remote alarm management software will likely be closely tied to your network alarm remote alarm management platform.
+As you select an alarm remote alarm management platform, be sure to take into account what sort of remote alarm management software you intend to use.
+Pick a platform with a variety of solid interfaces likely to fulfill all your possible remote alarm management needs, graphical, console, and web-based, and you won't be disappointed.

 "Ask us anything"